jasonbrown17/jasonbrown17.github.io/_pages/resume.md

 ----------------------------------------

 #### **Risk and Compliance Manager**
-[Aptiv Connected Services][aptiv]
+[APTIV][aptiv]
 [Allen Park, MI][ctaddr]
 June 2018 - Present

-•	Responsible for the development of Aptiv Connected Services governance, risk, and compliance program with an emphasis on NIST 800-30, NIST Cybersecurity Framework, CIS Top 20, and ISO 27001/27002.
+•	Responsible for the development of APTIV's governance, risk, and compliance program with an emphasis on NIST 800-30, NIST Cybersecurity Framework, CIS Top 20, and ISO 27001/27002.
 •	Function as the Data Privacy Officer for Connected Services, responsible for managing the divisions General Data Protection Regulation (GDPR) and California Consumer Protection Act (CCPA) programs.
 •	Manage and mentor employees related to risk management, software development, and incident response.
 •	Ensure the security of Connected Services software development, cloud-based server/serverless IT systems, PKI, and product lines.
-•	Develop the divisions policies, standards, and procedures.
+•	Develop information technology policies, standards, and procedures.
-•	Use Agile methodology for project management.

 ----------------------------------------